tcfkaj/kernel-based-regression/README.md

 ## Introduction and Dependencies

 We define several functions to do a kernel-based ridge regression, and subsequent cross-validation.
 This is a technique for general non-linear regression using kernels.
 A complete treatment of the theory behind this can be found in Hastie, Tibshirani and Friedman (2016), specifically section 5.8.
 A linear kernel can be used for a generalized kernel-based linear regression.
+However, even non-linear kernels map features to a linear function in Hilbert space, hence the name of the function `klm`.
 The only **dependency** is :

 * `kernlab` available in [CRAN](https://cran.r-project.org/web/packages/kernlab/index.html).